-We want as many young people as possible to benefit from T Levels, just as many thousands on the academic route already benefit from our world class, rigorous and internationally respected A Levels.
-This is why we propose to remove funding for qualifications that overlap with T Levels and A Levels in order to ensure clarity for students and employers.
+The government wants as many young people as possible to benefit from T Levels, just as many thousands on the academic route already benefit from our world class, rigorous and internationally respected A levels.
+This is why they propose to remove funding for qualifications that overlap with T Levels and A levels in order to ensure clarity for students and employers.

-The first stage consultation set out our principles for change.
-The second, due for publication later in 2020, will set out more detail about the future range of qualifications we expect to fund alongside A levels and T Levels.
+The first stage consultation set out the principles for change.
+The second stage concluded in January 2021 and set out proposals for the groups of qualifications the government believes are needed alongside T Levels and A levels.